OptimChain/Main/_posts/Network_Telemetry_Monitoring.md

 ### Components of CRM

 Customer Relationship Management aims to get a single integrated view of customers.
+Implementation of CRM has the goal of achieving higher profits and sales via customer satisfaction/reduced buying and selling costs.

 We can break down CRM into:

-* Operational CRM: Refers to services targeted toward customers to solve customer point points.
+* Operational CRM: Refers to services targeted toward customers to improve the acquisition process.
+The goal is to simplify customer interactions that improve customer acquision and retention.
+Topics include salesforce automation, marketing automation, and service automation to see historical customer complaints.
-* Collaborative CRM: Communciation between customers and the system
+* Collaborative CRM: Communciation between different departments related to customer service.
+Goal is to simplify workflows to standardize customer interaction across departments.
-* Analytics CRM: Integrated framework of product and service decision-making against pricing and new product introduction

-We refer to CRM with the goal of achieving higher profits and sales via customer satisfaction/reduced buying and selling costs.
+* Analytics CRM: Understanding of the customer, the can include segmentation, profitability analysis, customer value, Personalization, and predictive modeling.

+On the Operation and Collaborative CRM side, we can build good datasets and proper processes.
+Main modeling work typically lives the Analytics CRM.

-CRM Enabled Analytics:
+CRM Enabled Analytics include:

 1. Customer Identification: Tagging the customer via websites/marking mediums, surveys, and communication
 2. Customer Differentiation: Differentiate each customer according to their demands and requirements
 3. Customer Interaction: Interacting with the customer to check in on changing needs over time
 4. Customization: Customize products so customers are treated uniquely with all demands fulfilled.

+Why do we use CRM?
-CRM Model Advantages:
+CRM Model Advantages versus other operational model:

 *  Churn Rates: Due to market maturity, small inconviences in price can cause customers to move carriers.
 CRM is in the frontline to understand customer interactions.
 * Massive Data Collection: